classintown/CIT_DOC/project-management/setup.md

 5. Paste **all** of the script from [Part C](#part-c--complete-google-apps-script) below.
 6. Click **Save** (disk icon).

-### Step 2 — Set script timezone to IST (required for 4:30 PM)
+### Step 2 — Set script timezone to IST (required for 7:00 AM)

 1. In the Apps Script editor: **Project Settings** (gear icon).
 2. Under **Time zone**, select **(GMT+05:30) India Standard Time**.
 3. Save.

 > Triggers use the script’s timezone.
-If this stays on US time, reminders will fire at the wrong hour.
+If this stays on US time, the morning reminder will fire at the wrong hour.

 ### Step 3 — Run the installer once